This Week in Children’s Virtual RE at Northlake…

-Join us Sunday for our 9:30 class as we explore the the theme of healing.
-Our story focus this week is “The Fort”, a story about how we heal after we disagree with our loved ones.
-We will have a chalice lighting, Joys and Sorrows, story and discussion, and our new song of the month.
+Join us Sunday for our 9:30 class as we begin to explore the theme of Imagination.
+Our focus this week will be on Rev. Dr. Martin Luther King, his legacy, and our place in the work for justice.
+We will have a chalice lighting, Joys and Sorrows, story and discussion, and our song of the month.
 We hope to see you there!

 Youth Group (grades 6-12th)

-This Sunday at noon, our Youth group will gather to explore the theme of Imagination and reflect on what Rev. Dr. Martin Luther King’s work and legacy mean for us.
-We will have chalice lighting, highs-lows check-in, followed by a discussion.
+This Sunday at noon, our Youth group will gather as we explore the theme of Imagination and reflect on what Rev. Dr. Martin Luther King’s work and legacy mean for us.
+We will have a chalice lighting, highs-lows check-in, and conversation and games.
 We hope you can join us!

 We strive to be a deeply connected and supportive religious education community that teaches the values of our religion and helps our children and youth find their own spiritual identity within an environment where they feel safe, accepted, respected and happy.
 Unitarian Universalist religious education is a process which celebrates our religious identity and forms a foundation for a lifelong search for truth and meaning.
 In our program we endeavor to:

 • Instill a belief in the sacredness and interconnectedness of all life.

 • Encourage participation in celebrations and rituals that mark life’s passages.